Amazon Alexa revolutionises accessibility

 Amazon Alexa teamed with Guide Dogs to launch a pilot Alexa program for the blindness and low vision community, getting more ‘Dots’ into their homes and teaching the community how the technology could streamline their lives, while raising awareness about the importance of accessibility technology.

-“Every partnership also helps us to learn more about the needs of different communities and further enhance what Alex has to offer,” said Country Manager of Amazon Alexa, Kate Burleigh.
+“Every partnership also helps us to learn more about the needs of different communities and further enhance what Alexa has to offer,” said Country Manager of Amazon Alexa, Kate Burleigh.

 Since discovering Alexa during the pilot program, Guide Dogs Client Abby has enjoyed using her voice to access the Guide Dogs newsletter, play rain sounds as part of her bedtime routine and complete a guided HIIT workout everyday via the seven-minute workout skill.